 Before you go through the list, let's review what an idiom is:

 - An idiom is a group of words that has a meaning that is different from the individual words that make up the expression.

-You'll notice this list has expressions beginning with the letter "R." The main word in the idiom starts with this a W. There are also pages of idiomatic expressions with other letters of the alphabet: click here to go to the main idioms page.
+You'll notice this list has expressions beginning with the letter "R." The main word in the idiom starts with this an R. There are also pages of idiomatic expressions with other letters of the alphabet: click here to go to the main idioms page.

 race against time (race against the clock): trying to finish or do something in a short period of time.

 - It was always a race against time in the mornings trying to get the kids ready for school.

 - It was a race against time to find a new apartment before our lease was up.

 rack up something: 1) to accumulate a lot of something; 2) to score a lot of points.

 - I racked up a lot of frequent flyer miles traveling to Asia for business.